Chan Kong Choy

-Chan Kong Choy (陳廣才 (陈广才, Tân Kóng-châi, Can4 Gwong2 Coi4, Chén Guǎngcái); born 17 May 1955) is a businessman leading two publicly listed companies in the Kuala Lumpur Stock Exchange (KLSE) as Executive Chairman.
+Chan Kong Choy (陳廣才 (陈广才, Can4 Gwong2 Coi4, Chén Guǎngcái); born 17 May 1955) is a businessman leading two publicly listed companies in the Kuala Lumpur Stock Exchange (KLSE) as Executive Chairman.
 Further to that, he is also an adjunct professor at the University of Malaya and more than 15 years ago, he was a Malaysian politician who has never lost a general election in his two decade political career.
 He was the former deputy president of the Malaysian Chinese Association (MCA), a component party of the then-ruling Barisan Nasional (BN) coalition formerly Minister of Transport from 1 July 2003 to 18 March 2008.

 in 2008, Chan was awarded 'Commander of the Order of Loyalty to the Crown of Malaysia' with the title of 'Tan Sri' by Yang di-Pertuan Agong.
 It is one of the highest honours bestowed by the Yang di-Pertuan Agong.
 The award can only be awarded to 250 living recipients globally at any one time.

 Life and career

 Chan Kong Choy was born in Bentong, Pahang on 17 May 1955 to an ethnic Malaysian Chinese family of Cantonese descent with ancestry from Yunfu, Guangdong, China.
 He studied in Kolej Tunku Abdul Rahman in 1975 for his Sijil Tinggi Pelajaran Malaysia (STPM).
-He graduated with first class honours in Chinese Study from University of Malaya in 1979.
+He graduated with first class honours in Chinese Studies from University of Malaya in 1979.
 He went on to obtain a post-graduate Diploma in Education, University of Malaya in 1980.
-Throughout his career, he has held many positions.